Rich Like Us: Plot summary

-This historical fiction entwines the fate of two upper-class females, Rose, a British immigrant and wife to powerful native business man Ram with Sonali, a highly educated young civil servant.
+This historical fiction entwines the fate of two upper-class women, Rose, a British immigrant and wife to powerful native business man Ram with Sonali, a highly educated young civil servant.

 The former struggles to find a sense of home in this foreign society, filled with ancient customs, including the sati, and exotic social standards.
 She is entangled in a three-pronged marriage, as she is the second wife of Ram’s.
 Rose suffers to understand the Indian culture, and its ramifications on the female spirit.
 As Ram’s health deteriorates, she realizes her rights as wife are in question.
 Dev, Ram’s son from his other wife, Mona, schemes to take all Ram’s assets by disposing of Rose.
 In fear, Rose turns to Sonali, her friend and niece.
 Sonali is an anomaly to the average Indian, aristocratic woman.
 She deals with the living and working in New Delhi during the political upheaval of the Emergency and is divided between two worlds, one representing her ideals and longing for progression and the other that embodies her upper-crust, conservative culture.
 From these two characters branch off numerous other tales, which provide a deep and thorough overview of life for all people during this critical historical period.
 At root of these stories lies the duplicitous role of women in the dynamic, chaotic, new India of the mid 20th century.